da-gohil/da-gohil/README.md

 I'm a Full Stack Software Developer and an ISTQB Certified Quality Assurance Tester, currently pursuing a Master of Science in Information Systems at Northeastern University, Boston.
 My mission is to integrate Advanced Software Development practices with robust Quality Assurance to deliver high-performing, reliable, and scalable systems.

-With over 2 years of experience as a Senior Software Engineer at Capgemini Technology Services - India, specializing in the Financial Services business unit, I am dedicated to achieving organizational goals and driving innovation in technology and financial management.
+With over 2 years of experience as a Senior Software Engineer at Capgemini Technology Services - India, specializing in the Financial Services business unit, I am dedicated to achieving organizational goals and driving transformative innovation in technology and financial management.

 I am passionate about continuous learning, community engagement, and knowledge sharing.
 I actively participate in business conferences, technology summits, product launches, and community initiatives to stay updated and contribute to the industry.